 All our products have a warning saying the products may contain traces of nuts because nuts are handled in the factory where our products are manufactured, so there is a very small risk of cross contamination from the machinery.

 Divine's core range is not certified organic because cocoa is very prone to diseases.
 The diseases can quickly spread and wipe out huge areas of cocoa production, which in turn can seriously endanger the livelihoods of thousands of farmers.
 As cocoa is vital to the Ghanaian economy, the Ghanaian cocoa board is cautious about introducing organic production.
 Until enough tests have been done on organically approved pesticides in the Ghanaian context, introducing organic cocoa farming is considered high risk.
 If and when organic farming is considered safe, Kuapa Kokoo will undoubtedly consider its potential.
 It is worth noting that as pesticides are too expensive for most Kuapa farmers they rely largely on natural crop protection methods already.

 Most of our products’ recipes have been developed without cereals containing gluten however, please ensure you check individual product information prior to consuming.

 We do not state any Divine products as gluten-free and some will carry a ‘may contains cereals containing gluten’ warning on the label.
 This is due to the fact cereals containing gluten are handled in the same factory we produce our products, albeit we try to minimize the risk of cross-contamination unfortunately we cannot guarantee any Divine product as gluten-free.

 Please always ensure you check the wrapper.

-Our chocolate coins are all Kosher certified and have the OU certification symbol on the packaging.
+Our chocolate coins (milk, dark and large) are all Kosher certified and have the OU certification symbol on the packaging.

 Please always ensure you check the wrapper.